Edward James Saunderson: Career

 Saunderson was first elected to the Parliament of the United Kingdom as the Palmerstonian Liberal member for Cavan in 1865.
 In 1869, he became a Conservative.
 Other than opposing the disestablishment of the Irish church in 1869, he otherwise gave little sign of political interest or activity at this stage.
 Saunderson lost his seat to the Home Rule League candidates, Joseph Biggar and Charles Joseph Fay, at the 1874 general election.

 In 1885, he stood again for Parliament and was elected as a Conservative for the North Armagh constituency.
-By this stage, he had become a prominent figure in the Orange Order and in the unionist political movement.
+In 1882 Saunderson had donned an Orange sash arguing that "the Orange society is alone capable of dealing with the condition of anarchy and rebellion which prevail in Ireland".
 He retained his North Armagh seat in the 1886 election.
 He was subsequently involved in organising the establishment of the Irish Unionist Alliance (IUA), a political party which sought to unite the unionist movement across Ireland.
 He became the IUA's first leader in 1891, a position which he held until his death.
 Saunderson became known for his uncompromising speeches in the House of Commons, and he was nicknamed "the Dancing Dervish" by friends and opponents.
 He was invested as a member of Her Majesty's Most Honourable Privy Council in 1898 in recognition of his political service.

 Saunderson had entered the Cavan militia (4th battalion Royal Irish Fusiliers) in 1862, and was made a major in 1875.
 He became a colonel in 1886 and was in command of the battalion from 1891 to 1893.
 In March 1893, Saunderson was one of the signatories of the manifesto of the Ulster Defence Union, launched to organise resistance to the Second Home Rule Bill of 1893.

 He was a Justice of the Peace and Deputy Lieutenant for Cavan, and was appointed High Sheriff of Cavan in 1859.
 He served as the grand master of the Orange Order lodge in Belfast from 1901 to 1903.